joaomelo/hot-collection/README.md

       });
     }

 Cool!
-But what is really inside that argument the subscription passes to all observers?
+But what is really inside that argument HotCollection passes to all observers?

 ### What is a Hot-Collection Item?

-The items parameter passed to all observer functions is pretty much the copy of the original documents collection inside the database.
+The items parameter passed to all observer functions is pretty much the copy of the original documents inside the database.
 But there are a few differences.

-HotCollection will inject inside every item the document key and its collection name as the values of `id` and `collection` properties.
-So, don't use those terms as fields in any collection or things will break.
+HotCollection will inject inside every item the corresponding document key and collection name as values for `id` and `collection` properties.
+Because of that, don't use those terms as fields in any collection or things will break.

 You can also configure how HotCollection convert between the database docs to HotCollection items and vice-versa.
 But before that, let's discuss how to add, edit and delete data.